eCommerce

 Integration is a vital part of enterprise commerce software.
 Companies that have existing data in enterprise resource planning software (ERP) CRM should be able to connect it to the eCommerce software or import it in the most efficient way possible.

 No company wants to manually enter every product into a new online store or transfer all of their data one field at a time.
-If an enterprise eCommerce system doesn't have a way to easily import preexisting data, you might want to find a headless ERP option that can clean up and standardize information.
+If an enterprise system doesn't have a way to easily import preexisting data, you might want to find a headless ERP option that can clean up and standardize information.

 Content management and migration.